 The Minimum Distance Separation I (MDS I) formula will not be applicable to settlement areas.
-In addition, the MDS formula will not apply to existing lots of record where a livestock facility is destroyed in whole, or in part, by a catastrophe, provided the new development is no closer to the livestock operation or manure facility.
+In addition, the MDS I formula will not apply to existing dwellings destroyed in whole, or in part, by a catastrophe, provided the new dwelling is no closer to the livestock operation or manure facility than before the catastrophe.